OneCX UI App Generator

 npm install

-Knowledge of Angular and Nx
+Angular and Nx

 The OneCX UI App Generator is built on top of Angular and Nx, so a basic understanding of these technologies is essential to effectively use the generator and customize the generated code.